 As an added touch, I build 20-piece and 100-piece ammunition boxes.
 They

 can be built from domestic or exotic hardwoods or from the same piece of

 wood as is the gunstock, and thus provides a box to match the stock.
 Note

 that some have ebony corner inlays.

 I have been asked numerous time for reference instructional material and guidance in building stocks for the T/C handguns and carbines.
 So, if you are one of those woodworker/shooters who would like to build your own stock, but haven't figured out just how to go about it - help is on the way.
 That is, I have prepared a CD Tutorial showing how to build stocks for the T/C original Contender, the Contender G2 and the Encore in both handgun and carbine format.

 This CD is in Microsoft Word, is 40 megabites with 70 pictures showing how to do it.
 It outlines the tools needed, details about how to design your stock, how to prepare the wood, how to lay out for the woodwork, how to make the numerous set ups to make the cuts and to fit the wood to the frame and barrel, how to do the external shaping, and when the woodwork is completed, how to get a superior finish.

-I sell this CD Tutorial for $30.00 delivered.
-If you would like to give T/C stock building a try, get in touch with me at the above email address and I will give you details about how to get one.
+I sell this CD Tutorial for $50.00 delivered.
+If you would like to give T/C stock building a try, please go to my website linked to below.